 Of course, this may mean that your style changes a bit as you grow and learn more things, and that’s fine too!
 The key here is that your styles EVOLVES over time, not changes completely outright from day to day.

-Remember, if you want a copy of an editing checklist, just click the button below and it will be sent to you!
-That way you can easily keep track of what you should be doing, or you can even use it as a template for creating your own:
+Remember, if you want a copy of an editing checklist, grab the Lightroom Starter Kit here - that way you can easily keep track of what you should be doing, or you can even use it as a template for creating your own:

 Making sure that you are consistent may take you a little longer to begin with, but as you get more proficient with editing, you’ll find that you will actually be able to edit QUICKER, and have your images look better for it!